Rohanvanwijk/PDP_assessment1/README.md

-# Parallel Distributed Processing assessment 1
+# Parallel Distributed Processing assessment 2
-Source code for assessment 1 of course Parallel Distributed Processing.
+Source code for assessment 2 of course Parallel Distributed Processing.

-Assesment 1:

-``Sum the ratings given for each movie``

-``Code have to run on HDFS with a basic setup``

-``Code is executed with a python command with MrJob``
+Assessment 2:

+- Make a alphabetic list from all locations from the orders.csv.

+- Group by “location” with target “Holland”

+- Count how many times Holland was the target from that location

+- Code is executed from Pig View